Spiritual, Moral, Social, Cultural

 As part of our PSHE curriculum we also observe Anti-Bullying week and regularly focus on the topic of what makes a good friend.
 Pupils are taught how to deal with unkindness but also actively encouraged to develop healthy and positive relationships and friendships.

-There is a continued strong emphasis on good attendance and punctuality, which included rewards and incentives to encourage pupils to maintain a good standard of these qualities.
+There is a continued strong emphasis on good attendance and punctuality, with pupils encouraged to maintain a good standard of these qualities.
+Each week the school attendance mascot is awarded to the classes in KS1 and KS2 who have the best attendance.
 Promoting good punctuality or attendance can contribute to the development of the moral education of pupils.

-Frith Manor have their own Junior Travel Ambassadors who act on behalf of the school to promote looking after our environment.
+Frith Manor have their own Eco Warriors who act on behalf of the school to promote looking after our environment.
 The elected pupils encourage other pupils and their families to act in a way that respects and saves our planet.
-Their achievements have included encouraging families to cycle or scoot to school, installing a bike shelter and promoting their strategies at the school fairs.
+They run a eco-refill shop which encourages families to cut down on single-use plastics.

 In lessons and assemblies, pupils are encouraged to explore and develop moral concepts and values.
 Issues such as truth, justice and equal opportunities are common themes that are explored and discussed with pupils.